xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-01-in-her-palms-chromatin-your-last-words-and-illan-kaapan-at-sydney-road-street-party.md

   </a>
 </div>

-After what felt like a long time, hardcore band ILLAN KAAPAN were the next to perform, and the last band of the afternoon that I was able to see.
+After what felt like a long time, metallic hardcore band ILLAN KAAPAN performed next, and were last band of the afternoon that I was able to see :( The group's members are all Sri Lankan immigrants, and their politically charged music aimed to reflect the rage associated with the immigrant experience.
+Their thick, full sound was groovy, powerful, and angry above all.
 <br><br>
-NAARM SRI LANKAN HARDCORE
+ILLAN KAAPAN commanded a powerful mosh in front of their stage, transforming the earlier push-pit into something more distinctly hardcore, with plenty of two-stepping throughout the crowd.

 <div class="gallery">
    <a href="/images/srspik1.JPG">